- Residents' handbook

 Energy companies have many tariffs showing different gas and electricity prices; it can be confusing trying to find the best one.

 Make sure you have your fuel statements with you when you contact the energy providers.
+You'll need three things:

 The thermostat controls the maximum temperature in your home.
 It might look like a round dial attached to the wall, or a digital read-out if you have a newer boiler.